Twitter says hackers 'manipulated' employees to access accounts - France 24

 Washington (AFP)

-Twitter says hackers "manipulated" some of its employees to access accounts in a high-profile attack on the social media company, including those of Democratic presidential challenger Joe Biden and tech entrepreneur Elon Musk.
+Twitter said Saturday that hackers "manipulated" some of its employees to access accounts in a high-profile attack, including those of Joe Biden and Elon Musk, and apologized profusely for the breach.

+Posts trying to dupe people into sending the hackers Bitcoin were tweeted by the official accounts of Apple, Uber, Bill Gates and many others on Wednesday, forcing Twitter to lock large numbers of accounts in damage control.

+The hack has also raised questions about Twitter’s security as it serves as a megaphone for politicians ahead of November's election.

-"We know that they accessed tools only available to our internal support teams to target 130 Twitter accounts," said a statement posted Saturday on the company's blog.
+"We know that they accessed tools only available to our internal support teams to target 130 Twitter accounts," said a statement posted Saturday on Twitter's blog.

 For 45 of those accounts, the hackers were able to reset passwords, login and send tweets, it added, while the personal data of up to eight unverified users was downloaded.

-Posts trying to dupe people into sending hackers Bitcoin were tweeted by the official accounts of Apple, Uber, Kanye West, Bill Gates, Barack Obama and many others on Wednesday.
+"We’re embarrassed, we’re disappointed, and more than anything, we’re sorry," Twitter said.

+"We know that we must work to regain your trust, and we will support all efforts to bring the perpetrators to justice."

 Twitter locked down affected accounts and removed the fraudulent tweets.
-It also locked accounts not affected by the hack as a precaution.
+It also shut off accounts not affected by the hack as a precaution.

-The New York Times reported on Friday the attack was carried out by a group of young friends with no links to a foreign state or organized crime.
+The attack was carried out by a group of young friends -- one who lives with his mother -- with no links to state or organized crime, The New York Times reported on Friday.

-However, the hack has raised questions about Twitter's security as it serves as a megaphone for politicians ahead of November's election.
+The paper said it interviewed four people who participated in the hacking, who shared logs and screenshots backing up their accounts of what happened.

+The young hackers said a mysterious user who went by the name "Kirk" initiated the scheme with a message and was the one with access to Twitter accounts.

+President Donald Trump's account, which has 83.5 million followers, was not targeted.

+"The president will remain on Twitter," White House press secretary Kayleigh McEnany said.
+"His account was secure and not jeopardized during these attacks."

-Twitter said it is limiting the information it makes public about the attack while it carries out "remediation steps" to secure the site.
+Twitter said it is limiting the information it makes public about the attack while it carries out “remediation steps” to secure the site, as well as training employees to guard against future hacking attempts.

 © 2020 AFP